Compare and Contrast Ideas

 often connect unknown ideas with known concepts to help readers learn

-A simile is a comparison of two unlike things that are
+A comparison of two unlike things that are

 does this selection remind you of?